 - Lien information if you borrowed money to buy the car

 - Lien release if the current title shows there’s a lien against it from the previous owner

 Good luck to you on your private auto purchase, and let us know how we can help with the process.
-To make the road to buying a car even smoother, we’re offering 1%ꭝ off auto loans right now.
-Check out the details and apply online.
 Happy shopping!

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.